-It is not possible to get rid of a cold quickly because there is no cure for the common cold.
-However, some supplements may help reduce the duration of a cold by a short amount of time.
+It is not possible to get rid of a cold quickly because the common cold has no cure.
+However, some supplements may help reduce the duration of a cold by a short time.

 In this article, we will look at how long a cold typically lasts, how to speed recovery, and how to ease symptoms.

 Adults have an average of 2–3 colds per year.
 Infants and children catch more colds per year than adults.
 It is possible to get a cold at any time of the year, but they are most common in fall and winter.